 The compound helicopter, which has wing-mounted propellers in addition to the main rotor, has reached 232 kt. in level flight, 50% faster than conventional helicopters, using only 80% of available power, says Marc Paganini, president and CEO of American Eurocopter.

-The JMR program is planned to demonstrate technology for the’s Future Vertical Lift (FVL) initiative to replace current helicopters with a family of advanced rotorcraft sharing common technology.
+The JMR program is planned to demonstrate technology for the Pentagon’s Future Vertical Lift (FVL) initiative to replace current helicopters with a family of advanced rotorcraft sharing common technology.

 First to be replaced, beginning in 2030 under Army plans, would be theBlack Hawk, with a medium utility FVL rotorcraft.